-With all the regulations and information about how to properly ship cold chain items, you might be wondering how cold chain cargo gets damaged.
+With all the regulations and information about properly shipping cold chain items, you might wonder how cold chain cargo gets damaged.
 Here are some reasons:

 Equipment malfunction—Sometimes equipment breaks down, causing product damage or loss.
-Common examples include power outages or issues with the cooling system, coolant or insulation failure, poor air circulation, lack of fuel, and more.
+Common examples include power outages or issues with the cooling system, coolant or insulation failure, poor air circulation, and lack of fuel.

 Distribution and delivery issues—From shipping to remote areas to breakdowns to carriers being stuck in traffic, sometimes distribution and delivery issues happen.